gitmachtl/scripts/cardano/mainnet/README.md

 * `myvote.voting.pkey`: the vote public key in bech format, starting with `cvote_vk1...`
 * `myvote.voting.mnemonics`: the 24-word mnemonics to use on a dApp enabled Wallet (like [eternl](https://eternl.io), [typhon](https://typhonwallet.io/)...)

-:warning: Starting with Fund10, the voting will be available via the **Catalyst Voting Center** and transactions/signing confirmed via a dApp Wallet.
+⚠️ Starting with Fund10, the voting will be available via the **Catalyst Voting Center** and transactions/signing confirmed via a dApp Wallet.
 For that you can generate the voting key on the CLI like above and use the generated Mnemonics.

 &nbsp;<br>